Were you wondering: is Argentina safe or not?

 I highly recommend if you want to take expensive equipment such as a camera, keep it hidden, and on you in person at all times.

 From La Quiaca on the Bolivian border to Rio Gallegos near the southern tip of the mainland; is almost 4,000km of incredible landscapes.

 This makes flying by far the quickest and most convenient way of traveling to both the north and south ends of the country.

 Prices are quite high, but if you plan accordingly, you can find a good deal.

-However, we would highly recommend using bus services so you can witness the amazing landscape.
+However, I would highly recommend using bus services so you can witness the amazing landscape.

 Argentina’s long-distance buses are preferably better quality than most services in America or Europe.

 Enormous amounts of legroom, frequent departures, and flexible itineraries make for the best coach trips you’ve ever been on.

 A Clásico contains standard semi-reclining seats, a Semicama has seats with twice the amount of legroom and a Cama has seats that recline to 180 degrees like business class airplanes.

 All buses have toilets and stop at restaurants or rest stops.